Knowledge base

 Preamble

-- If your domain name is registered with Infomaniak, your email is managed by Infomaniak but your website is hosted with another provider (Wix for example) you probably manage the DNS zone (and therefore the SPF) with this other provider: refer to this other guide on the subject.
+- If your domain name is registered with Infomaniak, your email is managed by Infomaniak, but your website is hosted with another provider (Wix for example), you are probably managing the DNS zone (and therefore the SPF) with this other provider: refer to this other guide on this subject.

-It indicates which server is or is not allowed to send emails for a domain.
+It is used to indicate which server is authorized or not to send emails for a domain.

 The email is then considered as spam.